Azure/terraform-azurerm-avm-res-desktopvirtualization-applicationgroup/examples/remoteapp/_header.md

 This deploys the module for Desktop Application Group with the remoteapp type with 2 sample applications.

-This sample will create the group to allow the code to deploy for an end to end to deployment however this is not a supported scenario and expects you to have the user group already synchcronized in Microsoft Entra ID per https://learn.microsoft.com/en-us/azure/virtual-desktop/prerequisites?tabs=portal#users
+This sample will not fetch the group and assigned the group however the code is included and commented out to give a you a sample.
+It expects you to have the user group already synchcronized in Microsoft Entra ID per https://learn.microsoft.com/en-us/azure/virtual-desktop/prerequisites?tabs=portal#users

-Variables file had default values that you should change for your environment.
+Change default values in the variables.tf file for your environment.